bbjoverbeek/Error_Group_name_not_found/README.md

 ### Noor
 - Searched for libraries that would compare two strings or files and give the similarity ratio.
-- She came up with different possible options for an extra application of the data.
+- Came up with different possible options for an extra application of the data.
+- Made extra_application.py program for the extra application
+- Fixed different files > pycodestyle

 ### Oscar
 - Made the website using Flask (user interface).